 Please always store any type of vinegar in glass containers.
 Storing in plastic risks leeching contaminants into your cider vinegar.

-3 Medicinal Uses for Homemade Apple Cider Vinegar
+3 Medicinal Uses

 Your homemade apple cider vinegar can be used not only in the kitchen and for cleaning.
 Try it in a vinegar bath (2 cups per tubful) to greatly aid detoxification.